Accommodation, renting and homelessness

 We can help you to get information, payments and services if you need support.

-You don’t need to give us proof of your rental arrangements for:
+You will need to give us proof of your rent arrangements to get Rent Assistance.

 There are many services that can help you manage your rent.